Help us improve your experience.

 For interchassis link (ICL), we recommend the following configuration settings:

 • Use a loopback (lo0) interface using an aggregated Ethernet interface (ae0), or any revenue Ethernet interface to establish the ICL.
-Do not to use the dedicated HA ports (control and fabric ports) if available on your SRX Series device).
+Do not to use the dedicated HA ports (control and fabric ports) if available on your SRX Series Firewall).

 • Set MTU of 1514